LucasTor/FoxESS-T-series/README.md

 Please use HACS to install it :)

+## Configuring the payload version

+Payload version 0: The "old" payload, from the older firmwares Payload version 1: The "new" payload, with the added 6 bytes in the beginning

 ## Considerations

 This integration is very new, and was only tested by me, so feel free to test it and open any issues you find here in GitHub